Top-down Paternalism Versus Bottom-up Community Development: A Case Study of Compulsory Income Management Programmes in Australia

 Abstract

-The compulsory income management (IM) or welfare quarantining programs introduced by Australian governments over the past 11 years have provoked major public contention.
-One key source of conflict has been around whether these programs have been introduced via co-design processes enabling the consent of local communities, or alternatively whether they are merely top-down programs imposed with minimum consultation on specific geographical sites.
-This paper argues that most consultation processes have been limited and tokenistic, and rarely included actual IM participants.
-An alternative bottom-up community development process is proposed based on principles such as social inclusion, participation and empowerment.
+The compulsory income management or welfare quarantining programmes introduced by Australian governments over the past 11 years have provoked major public contention.
+One key source of conflict has been around whether these programmes have been introduced via co-design processes enabling the consent of local communities, or alternatively whether they are merely top-down programmes imposed with minimum consultation on specific geographical sites.
+This article argues that most consultation processes have been limited and tokenistic, and rarely included actual income management participants.
+An alternative bottom-up community development process is proposed based on the principles such as social inclusion, participation and empowerment.

 Original languageEnglish